7 heavy equipment maintenance tips to keep your machines running smoothly

 A neglected machine will break down faster, cost more in repairs, and shorten its lifespan.
 On the other hand, a well-maintained dozer or excavator can serve reliably for decades.

-Why is maintenance important for heavy equipment?
+Why is preventive maintenance important for heavy equipment?

 The first question most contractors and operators ask is simple: why invest so much time in maintenance?
 The answer comes down to three critical points:

-Downtime costs money: A bulldozer that breaks down during a project can delay schedules, push back deadlines, and increase costs.
+- Downtime costs money: A bulldozer that breaks down during a project can delay schedules, push back deadlines, and increase costs.

-Resale value drops: Machines with irregular maintenance records sell for significantly less in the used market.
+- Resale value drops: Machines with irregular maintenance records sell for significantly less in the used market.
 For example, a Cat 323D3 excavator with a full service history will fetch more than a similar unit with unclear records.

-Operator safety: Worn-out brakes, leaking hydraulics, or faulty electricals are direct safety risks.
+- Operator safety: Worn-out brakes, leaking hydraulics, or faulty electricals are direct safety risks.

 1. How often should you inspect your machine?